Thierry Neuville: 2016

 Neuville at the 2016 Wales Rally GB.

 The 2016 season started with a podium in Monte Carlo, as Neuville finished third with a new rendition of the i20.
 But the podium was followed by a mechanical issue in Sweden and crashing out in Mexico, meaning he would score no points in those events.
 In Portugal, while lying fifth, he ran out of fuel while on a stage caused by a miscalculation by Hyundai and his car ended up stranded.

 But in Sardinia, Neuville was back in form.
 By winning nine of the 19 stages, he won the rally and finished roughly 25 seconds ahead of a pushing Jari-Matti Latvala.
 After the rally, Neuville paid tribute to his former mentors, Philippe Bugalski and Jean-Pierre Mondron.
 Bugalski, who died in 2012, was born on the same date Neuville won the rally, while Mondron had died two weeks before the rally.

 Neuville on a stage at the 2016 Rally Sardinia.

 On 5 October, it was confirmed Neuville would extend his deal with Hyundai until the end of 2018.
 Despite rumours suggesting him considering other options, he decided to stay with the Alzenau-based team for 2017 and 2018 when new regulations for the competing cars would enter.

-He finished the season with five podiums out of the last five events, securing the position as runner up in the championship with 160 points.
+Neuville finished the season with five podiums out of the last five events, securing the position as runner up in the championship with 160 points.